Ley789/SimpleRayTracer/Thesis/thesis.md

 are:

 * The amount of rays.
-Consider an image with a resolution of 800 $\times$ 800, without counting the secondary rays, this lead to a total amount of 640.000 rays.
+Consider an image with a resolution of 800 $\times$ 800, without counting the secondary rays, this leads to a total amount of 640.000 rays.
 Depending on the scene complexity the set of primary rays may only be a small part of all rays.

 * Scene complexity.
-Reducing the set of primitives for a ray with acceleration data structures is the most important optimization in ray tracing because it can give the algorithm a logarithmic behavior in scene complexity \cite{copy}.
+Reducing the set of primitives for a ray with acceleration data structures is the most important optimization in ray tracing because it can give the algorithm a logarithmic behavior in scene complexity \cite{wald}.

 The common crucial factors lead to common optimizations.
 For the amount of rays, it suffices to reduce the number of rays to reduce the computation time.